-- 6.1 The Strategy will be delivered through an initial outline three-year action plan (see appendix 2 Moorings Action Plan and Appendix 3 Land-Based Access Action Plan) and subsequently through a detailed annual action plan of priority projects which will be delivered as resources allow. - 6.2 The Moorings Action plan takes account of suggestions made at the Broads Engage event.
-The priority areas for mooring provision were identified through discussions with the Norfolk and Suffolk Boating Association and Broads Hire Boat Federation.
-The Navigation Committee will be consulted on this plan at its meeting on the 13th of June. - 6.3 The Land Based Action Plan also takes account of suggestions made at the Broads Engage event and includes a number of projects that had been prioritised by the BLAF and were already in development.
-Further assessment of projects and themes suggested at the Broads Engage workshop will be carried out to identify viable projects for the future. - 6.4 Future action plan development will be informed by the guiding principles for project prioritisation and the overarching objectives which are set out in the Strategy.
+- 6.1 The Strategy will be delivered through an initial outline three-year action plan (see appendix 2 Moorings Action Plan and Appendix 3 Land-Based Access Action Plan) and subsequently through a detailed annual action plan of priority projects which will be delivered as resources allow. - 6.2 The Land Based Action Plan takes account of suggestions made at the Broads Engage event and includes a number of projects that had been prioritised by the BLAF and were already in development.
+Further assessment of projects and themes suggested at the Broads Engage workshop will be carried out to identify viable projects for the future. - 6.3 Future action plan development will be informed by the guiding principles for project prioritisation and the overarching objectives which are set out in the Strategy.
 The Broads Authority will use these to assess which access projects it is able to support and promote.